 At the beginning of each academic year, the University will notify all students of the right to identify an individual to be contacted by the University in the event that the student is missing for more than 24 hours.
-Students may update their emergency contact information by contacting the Office of Student Life.
-As an additional note, this contact information will be registered confidentially, it will only be accessible to authorized campus officials, and it may not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.
+Students may update their emergency contact information online at my.lipscomb.edu.